matsumotory/ngx_mruby/docs/class_and_method/README.md

 protocol client.
 You can easily get SSL certificates from [Let’s Encrypt](https://letsencrypt.org/).

 It is still in early development phase.
-See script files in [mrbgems/auto-ssl/mrblib](https://github.com/matsumotory/ngx_mruby/tree/master/mrbgems/auto-ssl/mrblib).
+See script files in [mrbgems/auto-ssl/mrblib](https://github.com/matsumotory/ngx_mruby/tree/master/mrbgems/auto-ssl/mrblib) for APIs.

+# Add classes and methods reference.

 ## built-in mrbgems